netrisai/docs/sandbox/Sandbox15/onprem-k8s.rst

 .. _s15-k8s:

 ***************************************
-Learn Netris operations with Kubernetes
+Learn Netris Operations with Kubernetes
 ***************************************

 .. contents::
    :local:

-.. _s15-k8s:

 Intro
 =====
-The Sandbox environment offers a pre-existing Kubernetes cluster deployed through K3S in `HA Mode <https://docs.k3s.io/datastore/ha-embedded>`_.
+The Sandbox environment offers a pre-existing 3 node Kubernetes cluster deployed through K3S in `HA Mode <https://docs.k3s.io/datastore/ha-embedded>`_.
 To enable user access to the Kubernetes API, a dedicated Netris L4LB service has been created in the Sandbox Controller.
 Furthermore, this L4LB address serves as ``K3S_URL`` environment variable for all nodes within the cluster.

 .. image:: /images/sandbox-l4lb-kubeapi.png
     :align: center

-To access the built-in Kubernetes cluster, put "Kubeconfig" file which you received by the introductory email into your ``~/.kube/config`` or set "KUBECONFIG" environment variable ``export KUBECONFIG=~/Downloads/config`` on your local machine.
-After that try to connect to the k8s cluster:
+To access the built-in Kubernetes cluster, put the "Kubeconfig" file which you received via the introductory email into your ``~/.kube/config`` or set "KUBECONFIG" environment variable using ``export KUBECONFIG=~/Downloads/config`` on your local machine.
+Afterwards, try to connect to the k8s cluster:

 .. code-block:: shell-session

   kubectl cluster-info

-The output below means you've successfully connected to the sandbox cluster:
+If your output matches the one below, that means you've successfully connected to the Sandbox cluster:

 .. code-block:: shell-session

-    Kubernetes master is running at https://api.k8s-sandbox15.netris.io:6443
+  Kubernetes control plane is running at https://api.k8s-sandbox15.netris.io:6443 CoreDNS is running at https://api.k8s-sandbox15.netris.io:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy Metrics-server is running at https://api.k8s-sandbox15.netris.io:6443/api/v1/namespaces/kube-system/services/https:metrics-server:https/proxy

   To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

 Install Netris Operator
 =======================

 The first step to integrate the Netris Controller with the Kubernetes API is to install the Netris Operator.
-Installation can be accomplished by installing regular manifests or a `helm chart <https://github.com/netrisai/netris-operator/tree/master/deploy/charts/netris-operator>`_.
+Installation can be accomplished by installing a regular manifests or a `helm chart <https://github.com/netrisai/netris-operator/tree/master/deploy/charts/netris-operator>`_.
 For this example we will use the Kubernetes regular manifests:

 1. Install the latest Netris Operator: